 Exotic vegetables, locally known as English vegetables, are non-native vegetables and are originally from colder countries.
 That is why, they are cultivated in cooler regions of North India and hilly areas of India.
-They need special conditions for their growth and are expensive because they are made in limited quantities.
-The prominent exotic vegetables consumed in India are mushroom buttons, sweet corn, broccoli, red cabbage, zucchini, lettuce, asparagus, and cherry tomatoes which are used in many dishes, salads and garnishes.
+They need special conditions for their growth and are expensive because they are grown in limited quantities.
+The prominent exotic vegetables consumed in India are button mushrooms, sweet corn, broccoli, red cabbage, zucchini, lettuce, asparagus, and cherry tomatoes which are used in many dishes, salads and garnishes.

-In 2021-22, the top exported countries in India were the UAE, Saudi Arabia, Qatar, Italy, the UK and the USA.
+In 2021-22, the top exported destinations for India’s exotic vegetables were the UAE, Saudi Arabia, Qatar, Italy, the UK and the USA.

 The key private players in the exotic vegetables market include Shreenath Agro Tech Pvt Ltd, Organic India, Green Earth Fresh Produce (Pvt) Ltd, and Yesraj Agro Exports Pvt Ltd.